devroy10/Sample-api-data/README.md

-"# hotel-API-data"
+"# Sample-api-data"
-The data contained in the hotel-data.txt is sample data that can be used in Testing Api calls for learning purposes.
+The data contained in the .txt files are sample data that can be used in Testing Api calls for learning, prototyping and demoing purposes.